pehchankon/aenigma/README.md

 ## HOW TO INSTALL
 ```
 1. Navigate to the apk-release folder in the main directory
-2. Download and Install apk
+2. Download and install the APK
 3. Enable keyboard under setting -> Languages & Input
-4. Allow file permissions for storage access.
+4. Allow file permissions for storage access when prompted within the app
 ```
 ### Made with <3 Team Quintessential